Walter Siepmann: Career

 Initially, Siepmann and his brother were employed as directors and took-over the management and technical development of the company, which at the beginning was still known as Peters & Co.
 Most of the technical development of Siepmann can be credited to him as he began to develop and patent his inventions in the field of Ventiles and fixtures on an international level.
 This success is still a key element for the company up to this day and his products are used globally.
 During his tenure in the management of Siepmann he also became involved in various board of directors as well as advisory board roles such as with Commerzbank, one of the major banking corporations in Germany as well as the Mechanical Engineering Industry Association (VDMA).

 Due to the Great Depression the company struggled and had to reduce staffing from 400 (1927) to 140 (1932), only in 1933 the company became a benefactor of the growing Nazi Germany, which needed suppliers for armament orders.
 Following those economical impacts they grew back very rapidly increasing staff from 143 (1932) to 312 (April 1934).
 Since 1937 the Siepmann company was the second largest drop forge factory in Germany and one of the most modern in entire Europe.
 There were 2,000–3,000 employees within the Siepmann companies.
 Since 1938, the company has been known as Siepmann-Werke, Inh.
 Hugo und Emil Siepmann & Söhne OHG (en.
 Siepmann-Works, Prop.
 Hugo and Emil Siepmann & Sons).
 In the 1940s it became a stock corporation, but was later turned back into a GmbH & Co KG.
 In 1946, they formed the subsidiary PERSTA Steel Fixtures GmbH & Co KG and the third generation entered management of the company.

 In the course of his work in management, he developed numerous international patents for applications (Valves, housings and fittings).
 The market entry to North America followed the successful development of new types of oil fittings for mineral oil companies, primarily in the US and Canada.
 Under the leadership of his son-in-law, Georg König, who was then the sales manager at PERSTA, Siepmann set up a branch in Montreal to sell the valves, the now defunct Forged Steel Valve Limited.
 His brother Alfred graduated from Humboldt University of Berlin with a degree in business administration.
 Siepmann's cousin, Ernst Siepmann, a son of Emil Siepmann was a fellow student of Alfried Krupp von Bohlen und Halbach, industrialist and main heir to Krupp, which ultimately became a member of the supervisory board of Siepmann.
-During the 1940s, Siepmann acquired the majority of the Siepmann concern, and became sole proprietor.
-He was ultimately able to buy-out several of his cousins, since he had acquired substantial wealth through his technical inventions, which were patented worldwide (this included industrial fittings, ventiles and other appliances).
+After the death of his elder brother in 1974, Siepmann acquired the majority of the Siepmann concern, and became sole proprietor.
 He handed over the company to his youngest son, Walter Siepmann, Jr. (1943-2021), gradually since 1969.